Understanding Every Step of Heart Surgery

 Taking good care of your heart can prevent heart disease or help you keep your heart in tip-top shape following surgery.
 Some of the major ways to keep your heart strong are to eat a heart-healthy diet, avoid smoking, and be conscientious about which types of drinks you’re consuming.

 There are quite a few tests, screens, and images your surgical team needs to have before the surgery starts.
 These tools give them the information they need to take the best care of you.
 During this time, your medical team will answer any questions you have and set the expectations.
+They will likely lay out a schedule for you, but in case you haven't received that yet, we created a simple "To-Do" for you to refer to for now as you prepare!

 During the surgery, your family will wait in the lounge and the surgeon will speak with the family once the surgery is over.
 Once the surgery is complete, you will be taken to the ICU to recover where you will be closely monitored.
 After your vital signs show stability, your family will be allowed to visit briefly.
 This visit may be difficult to recall later if you are sleepy or groggy after surgery.